MisterY/it-knowledge-base-site/linux/boot.md

 ### UEFI

-UEFI boot requires a /boot/efi partition.
+UEFI boot requires a /boot/efi partition, knows as EFI System Partition (ESP).
-UEFI partition is vfat, 500MB, mounted at /boot/efi as recommended by openSuse installer.
+ESP is vfat, 500MB, mounted at /boot/efi as recommended by openSuse installer.

 Configuration:
 - yast -> boot loader
 - efibootmgr

+Once the partition is created, install grub on it.

 ## Recovery